hbs-guidance/draft-hbs-state/draft-ietf-pquip-hbs-state.md

 ## Key Rotation

-Key rotation, such as that defined in {{?RFC8649}}, would generate new S-HBS keys on an as-needed basis, and provide a means to transition the system on to using this new S-HBS key, while generating the next key in the chain in preparation of a future rotation/update.
+Key rotation, such as that defined in {{?RFC8649}}, would generate new Stateful HBS keys on an as-needed basis, and provide a means to transition the system on to using this new Stateful HBS key, while generating the next key in the chain in preparation of a future rotation/update.
 However, this just shifts the problem to the PKI and certificate handling.

-Key rotation is not foolproof since in most use cases it will require redundancy to ensure there is at least one S-HBS signing key available to attest to newly generated keys.
+Key rotation is not foolproof since in most use cases it will require redundancy to ensure there is at least one Stateful HBS signing key available to attest to newly generated keys.
 In addition, for many applications the device keys cannot be updated due to engineering constraints or security reasons.